techandsoftware/teletext-service/README.md

 * `defaultG0Charset` : string (optional).
 Sets the default G0 character set on the teletext instance.
 If not passed in, the default character set is `g0_latin`.
 See `setDefaultG0Charset()` in [@techandsoftware/teletext](https://www.npmjs.com/package/@techandsoftware/teletext) for the available values
 * `caster` : object (optional).
 Pass in a `ttxcaster` from [@techandsoftware/teletext-caster](https://www.npmjs.com/package/@techandsoftware/teletext-caster) and this will be used to show pages on the connected Chromecast
 * `header`: string (optional).
 The string to use as the header row.
 If not passed in, a default header row is used.
 See below for tokens that can be used in the header.
 * `fetcher`: object (optional).
 Pass in an object used to fetch teletext pages.
-It not passed in, then pages are expected to be in JSON and retrieved from same directory of the web page containing the teletext instance.
-See below for details.
-TODO
+If this is not passed in, then pages are expected to be in JSON and retrieved from same directory of the web page containing the teletext instance.
+See the 'Default page data source' section on the expected data format for the default fetcher.
+See the 'fetcher object' section below for details on passing in your own fetcher.

 ### `header` format